Sera Monastery: Background

 The original Sera Monastery is a complex of structures founded in 1419 by Jamchen Chojey Sakya Yeshe of Zel Gungtang (1355–1435), a disciple of Je Tsongkhapa.
 Prior to establishing this monastery, Tsongkhapa, assisted by his disciples, had set up hermitages at higher elevations above Sera Utsé Hermitage.

 The Sera complex is divided into two sectors by pathways; the eastern part contains the Great Assembly Hall and the dwellings and the western part has the well-known three colleges: the Sera Je Dratsang, the Sera Me Dratsang; and the Ngakpa Dratsang, all instituted by Tsongkhapa as monastic universities that catered to monks in the age range 8-70.
 All the structures within this complex formed a clockwise pilgrimage circuit, starting with the colleges (in the order stated), followed by the hall, the dwelling units and finally ending at the hermitage of Tsongkhapa above the Great Assembly Hall.

 The Jé and Mé colleges were established to train monks, over a 20-year programme of tsennyi mtshan nyid grwa tshang (philosophical knowledge), which concludes with a geshe degree.
 The Ngakpa college, which predated the other two colleges, was exclusively devoted to the practice of tantric ritual.
 Before 1959, the administration of each college comprised an abbot with council of ten lamas for each college.

 Over the years, the monastery developed into a hermitage where about 6000 monks resided.
 The monastery was one of the finest locations in Tibet to witness the debate sessions, which were held according to a fixed schedule.

 The monastery belongs to the Gelug Order and was one of the largest in Lhasa.
-In 2008, Sera had 550 monks in residence.